 In PaaS solutions, you can use Azure Search, Solr, or SolrCloud in Azure.
-In on-premise solutions, the Sitecore Install Framework requires Solr to deploy.
+In On-premise solutions, the Sitecore Install Framework requires Solr to deploy.
 After the deployment you can switch the indexing to use Azure Search.
-For more information, see Configure Azure Search.
+See Configure Azure Cognitive Search for information on how to configure Azure Search.